Keyboard shortcuts

 We'll be working with an example using the BLS12-381 elliptic curve.
 This is in addition to the setup that needs to be done in the Writing a Program section.

-In the guest program, we will import the PairingCheck and IntMod traits, along with the BLS12-381 curve structs (IMPORTANT: this requires the bls12_381 feature enabled in Cargo.toml for the openvm-pairing-guest dependency), and a few other values that we will need:
+In the guest program, we will import the PairingCheck and IntMod traits, along with the BLS12-381 curve structs (IMPORTANT: this requires the bls12_381 feature enabled in Cargo.toml for the openvm-pairing dependency), and a few other values that we will need:

-use openvm_pairing_guest::{
+use openvm_pairing::{

 bls12_381::{Bls12_381, Fp, Fp2},